- What is breast reconstruction?

 - The size of the implant or reconstructed breast

 - Your desire to match the look of the other breast

 Other important things to think about

-- Some women do not want to think about reconstruction while coping with a diagnosis of cancer.
+- Some women don’t want to think about reconstruction while coping with cancer.
 If this is the case, you might choose to wait until after your breast cancer surgery to decide about reconstruction.

-- You may not want to have any more surgery than is absolutely required.
+- You might not want to have any more surgery than is absolutely required.

-- Not all surgery is a total success, and it might not look like you’d expected.
+- Not all reconstructive surgery is a total success, and the result might not look like you’d hoped.